ten-protocol/ten-whitepaper/governance.md

 ###  2. Administration Of Ethereum Management Contracts.
-Like all the other Ethereum applications, these contracts will have upgradeable parts to cater to bugs and new features.
+Like all the other Ethereum applications, these contracts will have upgradeable parts to cater for bugs and new features.
 Whatever is upgradeable means that the _administrators_ have full powers over those aspects.
 1. Bridge logic
 2. Rollup logic
 3. Attestation logic